JureSeselj/harmonize/README.md

 ### Post page
 - Contains details of a single post - image, title, description (if provided by the user) and its category tag
 - Contains number of likes and comments the post has
-- Contains like icon to allow user to like the post
+- Contains heart icon to allow user to like the post
 - Features comments section below the post
 <details><summary>See feature screenshots</summary>
 <img src="docs/features/feature-post-page.png">